 Prior to this study, mutant KRAS proteins were thought to be in an “always active” state.
 The investigators say the susceptibility to helper GAPs such as RGS3 may be an “Achilles’ heel” that could enable them to come up with additional KRAS-directed therapies.

 - KRAS was one of the first cancer genes ever identified.

-- Recently, the FDA approved sotorasib, a targeted therapy that stops the growth of lung cancers caused by a mutant version of the KRAS protein.
+- Recently, the FDA granted accelerated approval to sotorasib, a targeted therapy that stops the growth of lung cancers caused by a mutant version of the KRAS protein.

 - MSK investigators are taking a closer look at how mutant KRAS changes activities inside cells and causes cancer.